Composition filters: Design

 The design of the composition filters model is an extension of the design of the kernel object model.
-The design consists of two major parts – the kernel or the implementation part, and the outer layer or the interface part.
+The design consists of two major parts – the kernel (implementation part), and the outer layer (interface part).
 The extensions are made in the interface part to produce the composition filters model from the traditional kernel object model.

 Implementation part

 The implementation part or the kernel consists of a single layer with three types of components: